Chester Basin, Nova Scotia

-It is located on the shores of Lunenburg County, Nova Scotia.
-Road access is provided by Trunk 3 and Trunk 12.

 Amenities

 Chester Basin is a small town but does contain a few small entities within its limits which include Chester Basin Post Office and Chester Basin Animal Hospital.

 Chester Basin Legion

 The legion located in Chester Basin is Everett Branch #88 of the Royal Canadian Legion located at 25 Highway #12.
 The legion hosts regular events which include TGIFs every Friday night, Newfie Breakfasts ever fourth Saturday and Annual Christmas Craft Fair.

 Churches

 Chester Basin has one church located at 57 Highway 12, the Aenon Baptist Church.